What is snoring?

 If nothing silences your snores, and your ear, nose and throat specialist recommends an operation, here are the most common procedures:

-• Take out the tonsils: Effectively removes that element of your throat which vibrates so noisily as you breathe during sleep
+• Take out the tonsils: Effectively removes that element of your throat which vibrates so noisily as you breathe during sleep.

-• Strip the uvula: This is the dangly bit at back of your mouth.
+• Strip the uvula: This is the dangly bit at the back of your mouth.
 In some people it can flap about like washing in the wind and cause snoring.
 By removing a strip of the uvula, the resulting scar can stiffen the whole thing up so it doesn’t move so freely as you slumber.
-The operation makes swallowing painful for some days afterwards, but at least you wont get jabbed in the ribs at night any longer.
+The operation makes swallowing painful for some days afterwards, but at least you won’t get jabbed in the ribs at night any longer.

 Next Steps